Resident Camp

 Track Choices

-Tracks is one way how we ensure every camper has the most memorable experience at Camp Monroe!
+Tracks are one way how we ensure every camper has the most memorable experience at Camp Monroe!
 During registration, you will be able to choose which track your camper would be most interested in.
-Please note, depending on the number of campers and weather campers may do activities outside their track (ex. adventure track may have a lake or pool day during a heat advisory, instead of doing high ropes).
+Please note, depending on the number of campers and weather, campers may do activities outside their track.

 Camper Mail and Care Packages